Abbey of Thelema: Name

 The name was borrowed from François Rabelais's satire, Gargantua and Pantagruel, where an Abbaye de Thélème is described as a sort of "anti-monastery" where the lives of the inhabitants were "spent not in laws, statutes, or rules, but according to their own free will and pleasure."
-The name "Thelema" is derived from the Greek θέλημα (« thélêma »), which refers to 'divine will'.
+The name "Thelema" is derived from the Greek θέλημα (thélêma), which refers to 'divine will'.

 Objectives

 The Abbey was to be Crowley's commune, while also being a type of magical school, giving it the designation Collegium ad Spiritum Sanctum (A College towards the Holy Spirit).
-The general program was in line with the A∴A∴ course of training, and included daily adorations to the sun, a study of Crowley's writings, regular yogic and ritual practices (which were to be recorded), as well as general domestic labor.
+The general programme was in line with the A∴A∴ course of training, and included daily adorations to the sun, a study of Crowley's writings, regular yogic and ritual practices (which were to be recorded), as well as general domestic labour.
 The object was for students to devote themselves to the Great Work of discovering and manifesting their True Will.

-Crowley had planned to transform the small house into a global center of magical devotion and perhaps to gain tuition fees paid by acolytes seeking training in the Magical Arts; these fees would further assist him in his efforts to promulgate Thelema and publish his manuscripts.
+Crowley had planned to transform the small house into a global centre of magical devotion and perhaps to gain tuition fees paid by acolytes seeking training in the Magical Arts; these fees would further assist him in his efforts to promulgate Thelema and publish his manuscripts.